Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Graphical user interface, applicationDescription automatically generated

-Note: An operator will not be able to activate an NDFC feature if appropriate Persistent IP addresses are not available.
-NDFC has a precheck that confirms that there are enough free External Service IP addresses configured on the Nexus Dashboard, in the corresponding pool before a feature that has such a requirement can be enabled.
+Note: You are not able to activate an NDFC feature if appropriate persistent IP addresses are not available.
+NDFC has a precheck that confirms that enough free external service IP addresses are configured on the Nexus Dashboard in the corresponding pool before a feature that has such a requirement can be enabled.

-As mentioned in NDFC to Device Connectivity section, depending on the specific use case and the selected interface for communicating with the switches mgmt0 interfaces, the persistent IP addresses will have to be associated with the ND Management interface or to the ND Data interface.
+Depending on the specific use case and the selected interface for communicating with the switch’s mgmt0 interfaces, the persistent IP addresses must be associated with the ND management interface or data interface.

-From Cisco NDFC Release 12.1.2e, you can run NDFC on top of virtual Nexus Dashboard (vND) instance with promiscuous mode disabled on port groups that are associated with Nexus Dashboard interfaces where External Service IP addresses are specified.
+Cisco NDFC Release 12.1.2e introduced the capability for NDFC to be run on top of a virtual Nexus Dashboard (vND) instance with promiscuous mode disabled on port groups that are associated with Nexus Dashboard interfaces where External Service IP addresses are specified.
+It is recommended to disable promiscuous mode for the port groups after upgrading to ND 2.3.1/NDFC 12.1.2, in case customers are upgrading from a previous version.
 Recall that vND comprises a management interface and a data interface.
 By default, for LAN deployments, two external service IP addresses are required for the Nexus Dashboard management interface subnet.
 Similarly, by default, for SAN deployments, two external service IP addresses are required for the Nexus Dashboard data interface subnet.

 Note: Disabling promiscuous mode is supported from Cisco Nexus Dashboard Release 2.3.1c.